gcorso/android_academy/README.md

 ### Tools

 In the tools section, you will be able to offer the user useful tools related to the contents of your courses.
 If you prefer this section can be easily removed, however, we strongly suggest not to because it is a good incentive for users that have completed all the currently available courses to keep the app.
+For the future, we have planned to create a collection of shared tools that developers will be able to automatically add to their project, see the [future extensions](#future-extensions) section for further details.
 _For examples and ideas on what kind of tools you could offer, see the apps in the [apps section](#apps)._

 ### Profile